Rayan25062011/Udas/SECURITY.md

 You should not report such issues on GitHub or in other public spaces to give us time to publish a fix for the issue without exposing Udas's users to increased risk.

-# Scope

-A "vulnerability in Udas" is a vulnerability in the code distributed through our main source code repository on GitHub.
-Vulnerabilities that are specific to a given installation (e.g. misconfiguration) should be reported to the owner of that installation and not us.

 Supported Versions

 Version	Supported